fpiantini/fpiantini.github.io/_posts/2019-04-01-nodejs-project-modern-setup.markdown

 ## Prerequisites, project creation and `webpack` installation

 - Install a decent modern version of [nodejs][nodejs].
-Follow the installation instruction for example at the [githup project page][nodejs-install]
+Follow the installation instruction for example at the [github project page][nodejs-install]

 - Using `npm`, install [yarn][yarn] at global scope: